-- Store log messages securely in encrypted, compressed and timestamped binary files.
-While using encrypted and compressed logstore files uses more CPU resources, data is stored more securely and requires less storage space. - Send syslog messages through the network to a syslog-ng PE server. - Store log messages in a database. - Store log messages in the Hadoop Distributed File System (HDFS). - Send log messages to Elasticsearch.
+- Send syslog messages through the network to a syslog-ng PE server. - Store log messages in a database. - Store log messages in the Hadoop Distributed File System (HDFS). - Send log messages to Elasticsearch.

-Table 4.
-Type of storage - 10 connections
+Table 4: Type of storage - 10 connections

-Type of Storage Messages Per Second Average Data Rate (MB/sec) Plain text file Multiple plain text files 290,000 110 (using macros, with log messages divided by hostname) 590,000 220 Logstore 210,000 80 Multiple logstores (using macros, with log messages divided by hostname) 560,000 210 Network destination - legacy syslog 360,000 135 Network destination - IETF syslog with RLTPTM 35,000 10 Network destination - IETF syslog with RLTP $^{\text{TM}}$, compressed 20,000 10 Database destination - MongoDB In the case of MongoDB destinations, performance is influenced by a number of criteria unrelated to syslog-ng.
-If you need information on MongoDB-related performance measurements, contact Balabit.
-If you are an existing customer, Team.
-Otherwise, contact your The state of the s In the case of SQL destinations, performance is influence number of criteria unrelated to syslog-ng.
-If you need information on SQL-related performance measurement contact Balabit. syslog-ng.
-If you need If you are an existing customer, contact our Support Team.
+Type of Storage Messages Per Second Average Data Rate (MB/sec) Plain text file 270,000 100 Multiple plain text files (using macros, with log messages divided by hostname) 640,000 240 Network destination - legacy syslog 250,000 95 Database destination - MongoDB In the case of MongoDB destinations, performance is influenced by a number of criteria unrelated to syslog-ng.
+If you need information on MongoDB-related performance measurements, contact One Identity.
+If you are an existing customer, contact our Support Team.
+Otherwise, contact your Pre-Sales Engineer.
+Database destination - SQL In the case of SQL destinations, performance is influenced by a number of criteria unrelated to syslog-ng.
+If you need information on SQL-related performance measurements,

+Type of Storage Messages Per Second Average Data Rate (MB/sec) contact One Identity.
+If you are an existing customer, contact our Support Team.
 Otherwise, contact your Pre-Sales Engineer.